 The District promotes conservation through voluntary participation.
 By utilizing federal programs, the District has brought in millions of federal dollars to offer financial incentives to producers who voluntarily retire water rights to reduce consumptive use to the stream flows.
 These water retirements reinforce the District’s efforts to conserve the Ogallala Aquifer for future generations.

 Current focus toward compact compliance is through a $60,000,000 locally funded pipeline project.
 The water source for the pipeline comes from existing irrigation wells with pumping limited to historic use.
-Projected completion of the compact compliance pipeline is in 2014.
+The compact compliance pipeline was completed on April 4, 2014.